Polarizing, Petrographic, Geological

 Zeiss aus Jena benchtop scope -- BIGGERBY2002

 About documents and images posted and linked below: Many are scans that I have made from my personal collection of old manuals and brochures, or are my photos of microscopes I have owned.
 Many others are posted by special permission but remain the property of the generous donors.
+I don't make money from this website -- it's a personal hobby.
 Images, documents, and web files might have no copyright notices, but that does NOT mean they are public property, as any corporate lawyer could tell you.
-Some unscrupulous vendors on eBay use and sell scans without permission, but the ones here are for personal reference only, not for sale or commercial use.
+Some unscrupulous vendors on eBay sell document scans without permission, but the ones here are for your personal reference only, not for sale or commercial use.
 If you or your company own rights to any of the files below, and you object to having them posted here, please let me know and I will remove them or their links immediately.

 Images of Polarizing Microscopes